 We’ll just have to trust them when the time comes.

-John Stuart works on behalf of mercurycars.co.uk in outreach and content creation.
+Guest post: John Stuart works on behalf of mercurycars.co.uk in outreach and content creation.
 He creates engaging content that help businesses connect with their audience and stand out from the crowd.
+With information about children in self-driving cars added by Safe Ride 4 Kids’ Amie Durocher and Jessica Santos of Siege Media.

 Copyright 2019 Safe Ride 4 Kids.
 All rights reserved.
 You may not publish, broadcast, rewrite or redistribute this material without permission.
 You are welcome to link to Safe Ride 4 Kids or share on social media.